WHAT IS IT?

 This opportunity will increase your understanding of personal strengths and areas for improvement by stretching you to the boundaries of your knowledge, skills, and abilities.

 At the beginning of April, teams from schools across the globe will participate in an online, high-energy, action-filled competition where you will be challenged to put your knowledge and training into action.
 The competition consists of 6 45-minute challenges where teams will be scored on two dimensions – their results (100 points) and their process (100 points).
 Each team member will have opportunity to lead one activity.

-Those hoping to join the Brock CLC Team must be available for at least 1 of the following practice times weekly from January until the event in April
+Those hoping to join the Brock CLC Team must be available for at least 1 of the weekly practice times listed on the application from January until the event in April.

 Failure to attend all practices as outlined in the Commitment information would result in the administration of a commitment fee.